Exploring the Ordained Ministry of Distinctive Deacons

 Distinctive Deacons Toolkit

-Please see our Deacon Vocation Leaflet and Tool Kit.
-This is a new resource, with contributions from deacon practitioners, focusing on different aspects of diaconal ministry.
-This is an ongoing project with new tools to be added in the future.
+Please also see our Deacon Vocation leaflet and Tool Kit.
+The Tool Kit is a resource for distinctive deacons with contributions from deacon practitioners, focusing on practical aspects of diaconal ministry.
+New tools are added from time to time.

 Deacon’s Tool Kit

-- Preparing for mission, a four-unit course to help your church prepare for outreach 4 session course for parishes PREPARING FOR MISSION
+- Preparing for mission: 4 session course for parishes

-- Distinctive Deacons: Ministry in the public square Deacon in the public square
+- Distinctive Deacons: Deacon in the public square

 College of Deacons